Mila5847/GalleryMicroserviceArchitecture/README.md

 # Gallery Microservice Architecture

 ## Project Overview
-Done throughout my second year of College in Computer Science, the Gallery Microservice Architecture project's purpose was to develop a 3-tier web application for a gallery to be able to view, manage, and modify artworks.
+Done throughout my second year of College in Computer Science for my Web Services and Distributed Computing class, the Gallery Microservice Architecture project's purpose was to develop a 3-tier web application for a gallery to be able to view, manage, and modify artworks.

 ## Table of Contents
 - [Project Description](#project-description)